drflorianberger/TPUCU25/_build/html/_sources/week3/trap.md

 The free energy release of ATP hydrolysis is on the order of $24 kT = 24 \cdot 4.1 \, \rm{pN} \rm{nm} \approx 100 \, \rm{pN} \rm{nm}$.
 If the step size of a motor is on the order of nm, we expect that the force that a single motor can produce is on the order of pN.

-To measure pN forces and the position of proteins, investigators use optical traps.
+Investigators use optical traps to measure pN forces and the position of proteins.
 The basic idea is to bind a single molecule to a sub-micron dielectric bead and then exert forces on this bead by using a focused laser.

 ```{figure} kinesin.png